ofiwg/ofi-guide/OFIGuide.md

 listen(listen_fd, 128);
 ```

 In this example, the server will listen for connection requests on port 7471 across all addresses in the system.
 The call to getaddrinfo() is used to form the local socket address.
-The node parameter is set to NULL, indicating that the IP address should be a wildcard.
+The node parameter is set to NULL, which result in a wildcard IP address being returned.
 The port is hard-coded to 7471.
 The AI_PASSIVE flag signifies that the address will be used by the listening side of the connection.

+This example will work with both IPv4 and IPv6.
+The getaddrinfo() call abstracts the address format away from the server, improving its portability.
+Using the data returned by getaddrinfo(), the server allocates a socket of type SOCK_STREAM, and binds the socket to port 7471.

+In practice, most enterprise-level applications make use of non-blocking sockets.
+The fcntl() command sets the listening socket to non-blocking mode.
+This will affect how the server processes connection requests (shown below).
+Finally, the server starts listening for connection requests by calling listen.
+Until listen is called, connection requests that arrive at the server will be rejected by the operating system.

 ## Connectionless (UDP) Communication
 ## Advantages